rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 * Bacteria
 * Fungi

-In in configuration file each of these databases can be toggled by writing either "y" or "yes" to include them when searching for contaminants, or write "no" or leave it blank to ignore those types of contaminants.
+In in configuration file each of these databases can be toggled by writing either "y" or "yes" to include them when searching for contaminants, or write "no" or anything that does not include the character "y" or leave it blank to ignore those types of contaminants.